tve/mpy-lib/mqtt-asyncio/README.md

    real broker to ensure that the protocol works and that failures are reported appropriately.
 Then write automated tests of the higher-level class running on linux and using a simulated lower-class to test failures and retransmissions.
+4. Ensure that messages that normally fit into a TCP packet get sent as a single packet on the wire to reduce overall overhead.
 4. Eliminate retransmission of messages on an existing TCP connection, which is totally pointless given that TCP implements a reliable stream.
 Instead, if no ACK is received the retransmission uses a fresh connection from the get-go.